getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 {{ media['page-folders.png'].html('Grav Folder Example') }}

-Your site must have entry-point so that it knows where to go when you point your browser to the root of your site.
-For example if you were to enter `http://yoursite.com` in your browser.
-By default, Grav expects an alias `home/`, but you can override the home location by changing the `home.alias` option in the [Grav configuration file](../basics/grav-configuration).
+Your site must have an entry-point so that it knows where to go when you point your browser to the root of your site.
+For example if you were to enter `http://yoursite.com` in your browser,  by default, Grav expects an alias `home/`, but you can override the home location by changing the `home.alias` option in the [Grav configuration file](../basics/grav-configuration).

 **Modular folders** are identified by an underscore (`_`) before the folder name.
 This is a special folder type that is intended to be used only with **modular content**.
-These are **not routable** and **not visible** in navigation.
+These are **not routable** and **not visible** in the navigation.
 An example of a modular folder would be a folder such as `user/pages/01.home/_header`.
-Home is actually is configured as a **modular page** and would be constructed from the `_header`, `_features`, and `_body` modular pages.
+Home is actually configured as a **modular page** and would be constructed from the `_header`, `_features`, and `_body` modular pages.

 The textual name of each folder defaults to the _slug_ that the system uses as part of the URL.
 For example if you have a folder such as `/user/pages/02.blog`, the slug for this page would default to `blog`, and the full URL would be `http://yoursite.com/blog`.
 A blog item page, located in `/user/pages/02.blog/blog-item-5` would be accessible via `http://yoursite.com/blog/blog-item-5`.